-The best buttermilk pancakes ever is a big statement, I know.
-But these are the fluffiest, most delicious ones!
+These are irresistible, the best and fluffiest pancakes for brunch and breakfast.
 The secret is adding whipped egg whites at the last moment for extra sponginess.

-The thing is that, for pancakes to be 'drenchable', they need to be fluffy and soft.
-Otherwise, they don't absorb the syrup correctly.
-And dry pancakes are no fun.
+Pancakes need to be fluffy and soft to soak up your favorite topping.
+Otherwise, they don't absorb the juices or syrup correctly, and dry pancakes are no fun.

 Homemade buttermilk